 Summer might be behind us, but there are a lot more reasons for staying in shape than just having the “perfect beach body”.
 Exercising to stay in shape is great for your overall health and is one of the healthiest pastimes you could have.
 And a big part of maintaining the routine is the motivation to actually break a sweat.
 There are many methods that can help you stay motivated, but most women say that it is nearly impossible for them to work out if they don’t have the right outfit that makes them feel and look good.
+That’s why so many women are after high quality tracksuits, leggings, tights and sports bras to make them feel as good as they can.
 So let’s see what this season’s trends are bringing in.

 The trend this season, both on the high-end couture and in the gym, is the brightest one yet.
 White gear is filling up the store shelves and flying off them at the same rate, because there is something about that color that just makes us feel completely energized and ready to take on any challenge.
 But the popularity of the color doesn’t make it any more practical and there are a few things you should know: Use a deodorant that will not make your white clothes yellow, and wash the clothes in all-white batches to preserve their shine.
 If you are planning on wearing white leggings, opt for the double-layered ones or the ones made of super-thick material.
 Unless you are completely fine with it showing, wear white underwear, because most white clothes have a certain level of transparency.
 If you want to be on the safe side, go for loose-fitting rather than skin-tight.